 Test EVERYTHING!
 This is PARTICULARLY true for used campers as it may be your last chance to have the dealer fix something on their dime.
 A big area people often overlook is having the camper hooked up to water (city water) AND at least partially filling the fresh water tank.

-Once connected, run the water from ALL faucets (including the outside shower) AND open all storage bays to check for any leaks or signs of leaks.
+Once connected, run the water from ALL faucets (including the outside shower) AND open all storage bays outside to check for any leaks or signs of leaks.
 Turn off the outside water pressure from the hose connected to the camper and run water from the fresh water tank – check to ensure the water pump is working.

 Additional checks that are often overlooked

 I know you’re excited as you’re about to take possession of your camper, but take your time during the walk-through – it will prove to be time well spent.
 Here are a few additional things I’ve found that people often overlook –

 - Check the roof!
 Look for loose material (rubber surface) on the roof, cracks and ANY soft spots – ESPECIALLY check the four corners.
 These are the 4 greatest “stress points”.
 When you go inside, do the same – open cabinets near the ceiling to check those four corners!
 Look at the ceiling for any signs of water stains/ water damage when you open each cabinet.

 - Check the floors and walls for ANY signs of water damage (softness, spongy floors, etc.) Tap your foot as you walk around the camper – and don’t forget to check behind the bowl!

 - Test the hot water heater – it has to be on for at least 20 – 30 minutes to insure water is heating up